jkhedani/parcel-create-react-app/README.md

 # Parcel Create React App
-An opinonated setup of Parcel that works right out of the box!
+An opinionated setup of Parcel that works right out of the box!
 (Typescript + MobX)
 @author Justin Hedani

 ## Development